alexandreroman/news-factory/README.md

 ```shell
 ./mvnw clean package
 ```

+## AI Providers

-The application was tested with 3 AI providers: OpenAI, Azure OpenAI and AWS Bedrock based on Llama2
+The application was tested with 3 AI providers: OpenAI, Azure OpenAI and AWS Bedrock based on Llama2.
+Choose the one you preferred and enable it based on the options below.

 ### OpenAI

 You need an OpenAI API key to run this app.